JamesMunday98/AllSurveyPhotometry/README.md

 # All Survey Time-Series Photometry
-Are you as sick of people saying after talks "have you checked XXX for data?" as I am?
-Well look no further.
+Are you sick of people saying after talks "have you checked XXX for data"?
+As I am, so look no further.
 This package will obtain all time-series photometry associated with the object that is publicly available.
 All you need is the RA and Dec!

 # Current list that can be accessed with the ease: